Keibert Ruiz Player Props: Nationals vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals give up the fewest home runs in baseball (87 total, one per game).
+- The Cardinals surrender the first-fewest home runs in baseball (89 total, one per game).

+- Flaherty (6-5) gets the starting nod for the Cardinals in his 18th start of the season.
+He's put together a 4.27 ERA in 92 2/3 innings pitched, with 89 strikeouts.

+- His last appearance came on Thursday, July 6 against the Miami Marlins, when the righty threw 6 2/3 scoreless innings while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.